raiffeisensoftware/build-your-own-radar/README.md

 - `rings` Array that defines the names of the rings.
 Rings will be displayed in the order in which they are listed starting from the center.
 - `quadrants` Array that defines the names of the quadrants.
 Quadrants will be displayed in the order in which they are listed starting from the upper right and continuing counterclockwise.
 Must have 4 entries.
 - `logo` is a logo displayed in the upper right corner, on the left side of the ThoughtWorks logo. the logo string must be a valid url or the name of an image file you placed in the `src/images` folder.
+- `radarBaseUrl` Is a base url with placeholders that are encased by square brackets `[]`.
+- `CsvQueryParams` allows you to use set queryParameters to replace `radarBaseUrl` placeholders of the same name by a queryParameter or if none is provided, a default value stored as the value of the placeholder entry.

 ## How To Use